NexPlayer/NexPlayer_Unity_Plugin/README.md

 ## Documentation
-Here is the official [documentation](Unity_Integration_Guide.pdf) for the NexPlayer™ Unity Video Streaming Plugin.
+Here is the official [documentation](Unity_Integration_Guide.pdf) for the NexPlayer™ Unity video streaming player plugin.

 ## Integration Guide